feets.datasets package

 feets.datasets.synthetic module

-Synthetic light curve generator.
+Synthetic light curve dataset generators.

 feets.datasets.synthetic.create_normal(mu=0.0, sigma=1.0, mu_err=0.0, sigma_err=1.0, seed=None, **kwargs)[source]